10 Lessons We Can Learn from Nature

 2. Environmental Conservation & Protection

 When we feel this heightened appreciation for the beauty and majesty of nature, we also feel the pull to conserve and protect these areas for future generations to enjoy the way we have.
-The Leave No Trace principles and the idea of leaving a natural site the same or better than when you found it is a very foundational concept for environmental conservation and protection.
+The Leave No Trace principle and the idea of leaving a natural site the same or better than when you found it is a very foundational concept for environmental conservation and protection.

 3. How to Face Fears & Risk Assessment